Gary Kurtz: The Dark Crystal

-Kurtz' next production was The Dark Crystal, a 1982 American-British fantasy film directed by Jim Henson and Frank Oz.
+Kurtz's next production was The Dark Crystal, a 1982 American-British fantasy film directed by Jim Henson and Frank Oz.
 The screenplay was written by David Odell, who had previously worked with Henson as a staff writer on The Muppet Show.
 The film was shot at Elstree Studios, and exterior scenes were shot in the Scottish Highlands; Gordale Scar, North Yorkshire, England; and Twycross, Leicestershire, England.
 At the scoring stage, Kurtz had composer Trevor Jones scrap his initial notion of reflecting the settings' oddness by using acoustical instruments, electronics and building structures, in favor of a more sweeping orchestral score so as not to alienate audiences.

 The Dark Crystal was released in 858 theaters in North America on December 17, 1982.
-Initially going up against heavy Christmas competition, including Tootsie and the already massively successful E.T. the Extra-Terrestrial., the film nevertheless presented substantial staying power in its following weeks and into 1983.
+Initially going up against heavy Christmas competition, including Tootsie and the already massively successful E.T. the Extra-Terrestrial, the film nevertheless presented substantial staying power in its following weeks and into 1983.
 By the end of its U.S. box office run, it had made $40,577,001 domestically, profiting over its modest $15 million budget.
 On its international release later in 1983, The Dark Crystal continued to add to its U.S. box office takings, was the highest-grossing box office release for the year in both France and Japan, and managed to out-gross E.T. as the most successful foreign film in Japan until Titanic took over the spot 14 years later.
 The film has gained a cult following over the years since its release.